John Lee Pratt: Death

 Upon his death in 1975, "Chatham Manor" and 30 acre surrounding were bequeathed to the National Park Service, which now uses the estate for its headquarters facility in the Fredericksburg and Spotsylvania National Military Park as well as a free museum open to the public (but with more limited hours than the grounds and gardens).
 Pratt also willed a portion of the Chatham estate (an adjacent bluff overlooking the Rappahannock River) to the local community to be used as a park, and which was named in his honor.
 Pratt also gave a bequest to establish the local YMCA; and in his lifetime made major donations to the Virginia Museum of Fine Arts.

 At the time of his death, Fortune magazine listed Pratt as the "single largest shareholder" in General Motors, and it was reported that Pratt owned approximately 17.4 percent of the company.

 The remainder of his estate was auctioned, with the proceeds donated to the University of Virginia (his alma mater), Virginia Tech, Washington and Lee University and Johns Hopkins University.

-He was claimed by many in his family to not care or give little thought to their investments.
-Instead of giving start up cost he would simply give out boxes of apples which cause discontent among those he was related too.

 His cremated remains rest in Oak Hill Cemetery in Fredericksburg, Virginia.

+Papers

+Held at the University of Virginia, the Papers of John Lee Pratt, 1931, 1940-1972 is a collection of 2300 items that deal primarily with Pratt’s educational philanthropy especially for medical and scientific research at Johns Hopkins’ McCollum Pratt Institute and the science departments at the University of Virginia.
+In addition, there are papers relating to his interest in radio.